 First, we took her to the vet.
 The closest veterinarian is a good ole’ country veterinarian whom I respect, but he doesn’t seem to keep up with much current research or practices.
 He rights her itching off as fleas (not her diet) and recommended flea medicine.
-At first, we gave it a try, even though I am not a fan of toxic flea medicines, but it didn’t seem to work long term so we stopped using it.
+At first, we gave it a try, even though I am not a fan of toxic flea medicines, but it didn’t seem to work long-term, so we stopped using it.
 I should have stuck with my principles here.
-I mena, if I’ve learned anything about health over the last decade, diet is always the first thing to address when an ailment presents itself.
+I mean, if I’ve learned anything about health over the last decade, diet is always the first thing to address when an ailment presents itself.

 Topical Itch Relief Using Herbs & Essential Oils

 When I was thinking about how to soothe her itchy skin from an external perspective, my mind went to the products we use when bathing her.
 I love this post over on the Herbal Academy called DIY Herbal Pet Shampoo and Rinse for Healthy Skin & Fur.
 It shares a recipe for a dry shampoo powder and herbal skin rinse.
 We already use these recipes consistently when bathing her, and they seem to work well.

 However, when she gets like she is now, where she’s rubbing raw spots on her skin, I know she needs a little extra support directly on the itchy spots.
 I immediately thought of the itch salve I make for my kids to help with bug bites and rashes.
 However, it contains essential oils—something I’m not very knowledgeable about regarding animals.